telerik/maui-docs/knowledge-base/datagrid-maui-managed-vtable-types-notsupportedexception.md

 System.NotSupportedException: Managed vtable types (ie. containing any reference types) are not supported.
 ```

+This exception occurs when:

- which occurs when using any of the Telerik .NET MAUI SkiaSharp controls, such as [DataGrid](https://docs.telerik.com/devtools/maui/controls/datagrid/overview), [BusyIndicator](https://docs.telerik.com/devtools/maui/controls/busyindicator/overview), [Gauge](https://docs.telerik.com/devtools/maui/controls/gauge/overview) and other and:
+ * You are using any of the Telerik .NET MAUI SkiaSharp controls, such as [DataGrid](https://docs.telerik.com/devtools/maui/controls/datagrid/overview), [BusyIndicator](https://docs.telerik.com/devtools/maui/controls/busyindicator/overview), [Gauge](https://docs.telerik.com/devtools/maui/controls/gauge/overview); and

-*  you've updated Visual Studio 2022 to Version 17.11.5.
+*  you've updated Visual Studio 2022 to Version 17.11.5; or
 *  you're using the CommunityToolkit and have explicitly set the Windows SDK version in the .csproj file due to its requirement, such as:

 ```XML